 “I may join them.
 A caged beast does not care about what age it will grow, all it thinks of is escape” Harlath said.
 Harlath rose from the chair and went and stood before Finnick.
 “Cowardice is not a choice I would make.”

 “I didn’t say you were, but seeing yourself in my words is something for your own conscience.”

 “I will not be mocked by some jobsworth.”

 “A jobsworth who has chosen to face the fact head-on, not cower from it in some lie.
 It is fortunate that you are a bastard, had you carried on your families name the bloodline would have been ended out of shame.”

 “I would forgive the insolence and the admission of dereliction of duty.
 Striking a superior officer is where I draw the line” Harlath said.
-Finnik went to flee, but Harlath had already a hand pinching into Finnik’s shoulder.
-Harlath’s strength had Finnik hunched over.
+Finnick went to flee, but Harlath had already a hand pinching into Finnick’s shoulder.
+Harlath’s strength had Finnick hunched over.

 “I will escort you to your cell, and before the end, you will thank me”.